 - Personal Cooking Appliances.
 Personal appliances such as gas or propane camp stove, portable barbecue or hibachi may be used under the following conditions: (I)

 - Placement in an area that will not scorch, burn or otherwise damage lawns or table tops.

 - Placement in an area at least 30 feet from any flammable material such as grass, weeds, wood chips, brush or buildings.

 - All burning fuel such as wood or charcoal is thoroughly extinguished before being disposed of in an existing fireplace, fire pit or barbecue grill.
 It is unlawful to dispose of coals in garbage cans or refuse bins.

 - Restriction.
 No person shall smoke or build fires of any kind in areas where prohibited and posted during declared fire season.
 Extreme conditions may cause the elimination of all open flames for any purpose, or the evacuation or closure of a park.

 - Smoke-Free Parks.
-Smoking is prohibited in the East Bay Regional Park District with the exception of in overnight campsites.
+Smoking is prohibited in the East Bay Regional Park District.
 "Smoking" means inhaling, exhaling, burning or carrying any lighted pipe, cigar, cigarette, weed, plant or other combustible organic or chemical substance, the smoke from which is specifically designed or intended to be inhaled or drawn into the nose or mouth.
 In addition, "smoking" for the purpose of this Ordinance includes the use of any vapor device, of any product name or descriptor, which releases gases, particles or vapors into the air as a result of combustion, electrical ignition or vaporization intended to be drawn into the nose or mouth (excluding any United States Food and Drug Administration approved nebulized medication).

 Emergency: Call 911 or (510) 881-1121 from a cell phone, 24/7